isomerpages/tp-athleteservices/_projects/upcoming-projects.md

 title: Upcoming Projects
 permalink: /projects/upcoming/permalink
 ---
-[Example Filename](/files/projects-synopsis/upcoming-projects/GL%20Improving%20martial%20arts%20performance%20using%20video%20analysis.pdf)Have you often wondered how changing some aspects of what you are doing may affect your sports performance?
+Have you often wondered how changing some aspects of what you are doing may affect your sports performance?
 There could just be a project that you may like to embark on to discover more for yourself what affects your performance and what you can do about it.